LukvonStrom/array-chunk/readme.md

 # array-chunk

-> Chunk array on small pieces
+> Chunk array on small pieces by either a fixed numbers of items per chunk or by a fixed number of chunks.

 ## Install